 - Strong skills in Microsoft Office products, including Excel, Word, and Outlook

 How to Apply

-Please submit your cover letter and resumé as attachments to email@example.com.
+Please submit your cover letter and resumé as one PDF attachment to email@example.com.
 This posting will remain in effect until the positions are filled.
 Include the job title and your name in the subject line.